 There are many black sand beaches in Iceland.
-We recommend to go for a walk on Reynisfjara, a devil-black beach near Vik.
+We recommend going for a walk on Reynisfjara black sand beach, a devil-black beach near Vik.
 Especially in bad weather, the aura is very mysterious.
 Apart from lots of black sand you can also find there amazing rock formations.

 You will be amazed by Hálsanefshellir cave and huge basalt columns which you can find right next to the entrance to the beach.
 The basalt columns form a cliff called Gardar.
 If you come here in the summer, you can spot dozens of puffins flying just over your head next to Gardar.
 It’s their summer residence.

 9. Visit the famous plane wreck Dakota (DC3) on Sólheimasandur beach | South Iceland attractions

 This place has something so intriguing that it attracts more and more tourists every year.
 A few years ago only a handful of people arrived there but nowadays almost every tourist who visits this country is crazy about the wreck of the Dakota plane.

 You can find the plane wreck in South Iceland near the town called Vík.
 The starting point is not marked so you must keep your eyes wide open while driving.
 You should look for a large parking lot with lots of cars right next to the Ring Road.

 After a 40-minute walk through the black sands almost completely free from vegetation you will reach the star of this terrain, the famous plane.
 The plane itself and the area around are full of some uncanny atmosphere.
 When we got there, we knew at once why it has so many enthusiasts.
 That’s one of the best places to visit in Iceland.